How do I set up my new diffuser?

 Whenever you notice the scent fading a bit or want an extra burst of fragrance.
 You should flip the reeds about once per week.
 However, don’t flip them too often as the more often you flip your reeds the faster the oil will disperse.

-Why can’t I just re-use my sticks over and over again?
+Why can’t I just re-use my reeds over and over again?

 Over time, once the reed sticks, aka diffuser reeds, are totally saturated, the cells in the reeds eventually get somewhat clogged and lose their ability to pull the scent up into the reeds and throw the fragrance into the room.
 So, when purchasing a new diffuser, make sure you have new reeds, even it is the same scent.